Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-string-to-number.md

   - javascript
 ---

-Sometimes we want to convert a number to a string; in my latest code piece, there was a limit set on a data attribute.
+Sometimes we want to convert a number to a string; in my latest code piece, a limit was set on a data attribute.
 This comes true as a string, so how do we convert this to a number in `JavaScript`?

-In this case, there is not one but three valid and supported methods of converting our string to a number.
+In this case, there are not one but three valid and supported methods of converting our string to a number.

 - Number
 - parseInt